Healthy Food to promote Aging with Nutrition

 You may be one of the many adults that takes a dietary supplement of some kind, but do you know enough about what is safe and what you can trust?

-Due to the increased vulnerability of this life stage, a greater focus on dietary intake may be warranted during routine care (In an acute care setting, the Joint Commission, a nonprofit organization that accredits and certifies health care organizations and programs in the United States, requires that nutrition screening be completed within 24 h of hospital admission.
+Due to the increased vulnerability of this life stage, a greater focus on dietary intake may be warranted during routine care.
+The Joint Commission, a nonprofit organization in the United States, requires nutrition screening within 24 hours of hospital admission in acute care settings.

-The screening process identifies risk factors, such as unintentional weight loss, low BMI, compromised dietary intake, alterations in swallowing ability, use of enteral or parenteral nutrition, and the presence of pressure ulcers.
+Screening identifies risk factors like unintentional weight loss, low BMI, compromised dietary intake, swallowing difficulties, use of assisted nutrition, and pressure ulcers.
 The timing of food intake was also recorded.

-Since time restricted feeding does not require subjects to monitor calorie intake at all, this may explain why the average caloric deficit achieved with time restricted feeding is lower.
+Time-restricted feeding does not require monitoring calorie intake.
+This might be the reason why the caloric deficit achieved with time restricted feeding is lower.

 We also demonstrate that this fasting regimen produces significant reductions in systolic blood pressure relative to controls.